Posts

 Image

 Introduction To Khaman Dhokla Recipe Khaman Dhokla is a quintessential dish from Gujarat, a state in western India known for its vibrant culinary traditions.
 It is a savory, spongy cake made from a fermented batter of chickpea flour (besan), water, and a few basic spices.
 Khaman Dhokla stands out for its bright yellow color and fluffy texture, which comes from the fermentation process and the addition of leavening agents like fruit salt (commonly Eno) or baking soda.
 Khaman Dhokla include chickpea flour (besan), yogurt, water, ginger, green chilies, turmeric, and fruit salt or baking soda for leavening.
-The batter is lightly seasoned with salt, sugar, and a pinch of turmeric for color.
-Traditionally, the mixture is allowed to ferment naturally, After steaming, Khaman Dhokla is enhanced with a flavorful tempering of mustard seeds, sesame seeds, sliced green chilies, curry leaves, and a little sugar dissolved in water.
-Kham...
+The batter is lightly seasoned with salt, sugar and a pinch of turmeric for color.
+After steaming, Khaman Dhokla is enhanced with a flavorful tempering of mustard seeds, sesame seeds, sliced green chilies, curry leaves, and a little sugar dissolved in water.
+Khaman Dhokla is typically cut into square o...

 Sambar Recipe | South Indian Dal Tadka with Vegetables & Spices